Connect with us

 The company, which started work after receiving Sh499 million from the State in August 2022, was demanding Sh846.5 million before resuming excavation works.

-Several other projects are facing similar fate, leading the government to seek support from the Asian country as well as various donors to forestall a crisis.
+Several other projects are facing a similar fate, leading the government to seek support from Asian countries as well as various donors to forestall a crisis.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.